lmammino/fastify-preact-htm-boilerplate/README.md

 ## What's missing? 🤔

-This boilerplate does not suggest any way to compile your assets in a more production ready way.
-Also it doesn't make any frontend routing assumption (no library provided), nor it provides server side rendering (which you might want if you care about SEO).
+This boilerplate does not suggest any way to **compile your assets** in a more production ready way.
+Also it doesn't make any **frontend routing** assumption (no library provided), nor it provides **server side rendering** (which you might want if you care about SEO).

-Moreover, there's no default way to persist data in your backed.
+Moreover, there's no default way to **persist data** in your backed.
 Picking the right database for your needs is left up to you.

-These are some of the aspects you have to generally keep in mind while building an application for production and this boilerplate leaves these concerns to you.
+These are only some of the aspects you have to generally keep in mind while building an application for production and this boilerplate leaves these concerns to you.

 ## Contributing 🤙